 Webster knew well that accede was both used and that it represented the actual mindset of sovereign states ratifying a constitution that delegated specific powers to a new central government.
 Accede was a problem and had to be purged, because the antonym of accede is secede – you must actually look in the Oxford dictionary for that obvious truth, Meriam-Webster does not reflect this, how odd false narratives and alternative truth is.
 (Daniel had no relation to the Webster dictionary but the political take of the revisionist language is still obvious)

-Webster argues in 1850 that words had meaning, it appears that if standard meanings do not fit the narrative then the thing to do is to simply try and change the definition.
+Webster argued in 1850 that words had meaning, it appears that if standard meanings do not fit the narrative then the thing to do is to simply try and change the definition.

 Despite those facts, the debates surrounding the Compromise of 1850 came close to real dialogue, much closer than what followed and much nearer than what we witness now.

 Move forward to 1856 and all façade of honest intellectual debate had disappeared.
 Both sides hurled vitriolic and personal attacks against each other.
 Lies, misrepresentations and falsehoods filled fiery speeches and diatribes.
 In the heat of all of this Charles Sumner had the particular bad judgment to go a bit too far one day in May of that year.
 Two days later, Preston Brooks responded, repeatedly with a cane to Sumner’s head – on the Senate floor no less.
 That action is something one might expect in the Roman Senate during the waning decades of the Empire.
 There is a lesson here.